 Amapola is a standard of the genre recorded by many artists, including Bing Crosby.
 Deanna Durbin sang it in her 1939 film "First Love" and, much later, Sergio Leone and Ennio Morricone used it as a refrain in "Once Upon a Time in America" (1984).
 It is often done as an instrumental.
 Amapola is one of the songs GIs would think about and refer to sarcastically as they marched through the poppy fields of Europe after D-Day.

 It is "Moving Day" for American radio broadcasters.
-Pursuant the North American Radio Broadcasting Agreement, between the US, Canada and Mexico, 80% of North America's radio frequencies are reassigned to new channels.
-This takes effect at 03:00 and promotes standardization of radio broadcasts throughout the Western Hemisphere.
-Among other things, the agreement establishes clear-channel frequencies which provide more protection from electromagnetic interference at night.
-The practical effect is that listeners must scramble round the dial to find their favorite stations and shows by the likes of Bob "Pepsodent" Hope and Jack Benny.
+Pursuant to the North American Radio Broadcasting Agreement, between the US, Canada, and Mexico, 80% of North America's radio frequencies are reassigned to new channels.
+This takes effect at 03:00 and promotes the standardization of radio broadcasts throughout the Western Hemisphere.
+Among other things, the agreement establishes clear-channel frequencies that provide more protection from electromagnetic interference at night.
+The practical effect is that listeners must scramble around the dial to find their favorite stations and shows by the likes of Bob "Pepsodent" Hope and Jack Benny.
 This agreement remains in effect until 1981.

 The Wisconsin Badgers defeat the Washington State Cougars 39-34 in the NCAA Division 1 Championship game.